Nain415/clicker/README.md

 <p align=center><img src=gif.gif /> </p>

+• One of my first programs, made in 2017.

 • I had made this program to perform a tedious task in an online adventure game which has some anti-macro systems in place.
 The purpose of its completely random behaviour is to avoid detection by the game’s anti-macro systems.